-The Mbox Remote application can be used to configure settings for simple keystone and warp of configured outputs for Mbox Designer, Studio, and Mini.
-Beyond those settings, projection surfaces (Topography files) and more complex projection mapping settings can be created, applied, and adjusted for use with Mbox Designer and Mbox Studio.
-Mbox Mini does not support topography and projection mapping.
+The Mbox Remote application can be used to configure settings for simple keystone and warp of configured outputs for Mbox.
+Beyond those settings, projection surfaces (Topography files) and more complex projection mapping settings can be created, applied, and adjusted for use with Mbox when a Designer or Studio license is active.
+The Mbox Mini license level does not support topography and projection mapping.

-Compatible functionality works the same way with all three versions of Mbox, although the reduced function set in Mbox Studio and Mbox Mini will restrict some options.
+Compatible functionality works the same way with all three versions of Mbox, although the reduced function set with an Mbox Studio or Mbox Mini license will restrict some options.
 Configuration requires compatible versions (i.e. all applications are running the same major and minor version) of Mbox, Mbox Daemon, and Mbox Remote.